CHEX-MATE: New detections and properties of the radio diffuse emission in massive clusters with MeerKAT: Sample overview and results on individual clusters

-\paragraph{PSZ2G277.76-51.74 (Fig.~\ref{fig:11})} {C22 classified this clusters as a disturbed system, and, subsequently, C25 detected the presence of a shock front in the North-East.} In the radio, \cite{Martinez-Aviles2018} have investigated its emission with the Australia Telescope Compact Array (ATCA) with two sets of images, the first between 1.1-3.1 GHz at 5" resolution and the second between 1.63-2.13 GHz tapered to 35" resolution, without detecting any diffuse radio emission.\\ Here we apply a larger uv-taper when imaging, corresponding to a physical size of 150 kpc at the cluster redshift, in order to clearly detect the fainter SE diffuse emission.
+Here, we apply a larger uv-taper when imaging, corresponding to a physical size of 150 kpc at the cluster redshift, in order to clearly detect the fainter SE diffuse emission.
 We discovered a large scale halo source, which nicely follows the thermal X-ray emission (Fig.~\ref{fig:11}).
-We detected an elongated structure that we classify as a radio relic given its location in the cluster outskirts, the elongated shape of $\sim$Mpc size and, more importantly, since it is not associated with any compact source or radio galaxy emission.
+We detected an elongated structure that we classified as a radio relic given its location in the cluster outskirts, the elongated shape of $\sim$Mpc size and, more importantly, since it is not associated with any compact source or radio galaxy emission.
 A high-resolution view of this source is shown in the inset panel of Fig.~\ref{fig:11}, displaying the thin and elongated structure of this source, consistent with that of a radio relic.
-However, its spectral index trend is not consistent with being a relic, therefore we classify it as a candidate radio relic.
+However, its spectral index trend is not consistent with being a relic, therefore, we classify it as a candidate radio relic.